 In November, I saw the consultant who gave me a bad prognosis, telling me that there was nothing more he could do for me and I wouldn’t even be eligible for a liver transplant, I was devastated.
 Back at the GP’s surgery, she still maintained it was JUST scarring, it was then that I saw the word cirrhosis on the report she showed me.
 By now I was totally confused, hospital telling me it was the end of the line and GP saying it’s nothing serious.

-I have been told to change my diet to high protein, so lots of milk, cheese, eggs, chicken and fish and because my liver can no longer store its' own energy, I have been advised to eat small amounts every 2-3 hours to prevent my body from breaking down my muscle tissue for energy.
-(Typical, having been a prolific over eater all my life, I finally managed to conquer it so I don't eat much and now I'm told I have to eat more...
-Life is so unfair).
-The nurse also put me on lactulose to help rid my body of toxins that my liver can't do.
+I have been told to change my diet to high protein, so lots of milk, cheese, eggs, chicken and fish and because my liver can no longer store its’ own energy, she advised that I eat small amounts every 2-3 hours to prevent my body from breaking down my muscle tissue for energy ( typical, having been a prolific over eater all my life, I finally managed to conquer it so I don’t eat much and now I’m told I have to eat more… Life is so unfair ).
+The nurse also put me on lactulose to help rid my body of toxins that my liver can’t do.

 It’s less than a week since my appointment and those 2 changes have made a huge difference, my head is clearer and my memory has improved, the dreadful fatigue is easier and I feel better than I have done for months.

 Since seeing the nurse, everything has been explained properly and even though the situation is more serious than I ever thought possible, I am now able to think more long term.

 I guess what I’m trying to say is, firstly, if you’re on long term medication, don’t settle for blood results, insist on an ultrasound scan, just as a precaution, but it might just save your life or at least give you a better chance of stopping further damage; They don’t call it a silent killer for nothing!
 YOU have to be the one to care of your liver.
 I wish I’d known this years ago.
 I intend to live with the disease rather than die from it!